Schengen Calculator 2024

 The days of stay are calculated retroactively from the day of entry.
 Penalties or entry bans may be imposed if this limit is exceeded.
 It is therefore particularly important to note every single day that you have spent in the Schengen area.

-Instructions for the Schengen visa calculator
+Instructions for the Schengen Calculator

 Use our Schengen visa calculator to calculate whether your planned stay in the Schengen area is within the permitted 90 days in the last 180 days, or by when you must end your current stay.